Diffusion along chains of normally hyperbolic cylinders: An algorithmic construction of pseudo-orbits

 Recall that $\Ga^-$ stands for the connected component of $\bA_*\setm\Ga$ located below $\Ga$.
-Observe that since $\ha\ph$ is a special twist map, $\B(\Ga,V)>\Ga$.
+Observe that since $\ha\ph$ is a good \twist map, $\B(\Ga,V)>\Ga$.
 Note that the region between $\Ga$ and $\B(\Ga,V)$ is not necessarily a Birkhoff zone.
+However, if $\Ga$ is the lower boundary of a Birkhoff zone and if $V\cap \Ga^+$ is contained in the Birkhoff zone, then $\B(\Ga,V)$ is the upper boundary of that Birkhoff zone.
 One main property of $\B$ that we will use is the following easy transition lemma.